UB-Mannheim/sci-work-course/doc/install-linux.md

 ---------
 ### Installation via Synaptic Package Manager

-If you run a Ubuntu or Xubuntu system, you can install TexMaker with Synaptic Package Manager.
+If you are running Debian-based system such as Debian or Ubuntu/XUbuntu/Kubuntu, you can install TexMaker from the graphical package manager Synaptic.
 Open the Synaptic Package Manager and search for `texmaker`.

 ![TexMaker Installation via Synaptic](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texmaker-synaptic-01.png)